 The resulting 488,000 square foot Sierra College Parking Structure provides 1,500 parking stalls on five levels, with convenient pedestrian connections to both the existing campus and future expansion.

 The garage’s location, off a main highway, provides convenient access to both existing buildings and the planned expansion while diverting traffic away from the center of campus.
-The natural contours of the site provided an opportunity to resdesign the structure within a smaller footprint, mitigating its large size and creating more landscaped space, which saved the College approximately $4 million in construction costs.
+The natural contours of the site provided an opportunity to resdesign the structure within a smaller footprint, mitigating its large size and creating more landscaped space.

 To allow for natural ventilation while providing aesthetic appeal, the design team utilized perforated, replaceable banners to provide color and architectural interest.
 This has the added benefit of creating a façade that serves as a creative canvas.
 Custom banners can be changed to celebrate events, seasons and welcome visitors to the campus.